 Most modern trikes are built to strict airworthiness standards.
 If maintained and pre-flighted properly as every pilot is trained, there is very little chance of a mechanical malfunction.
 In fact, very few accidents occur because of mechanical failure.
 It must be noted that some home-builts, experimentals and/or the old ultralights are not as airworthy and should be looked at carefully and in great detail by qualified aircraft mechanic with experience in WSC trikes before flying.

 Most modern trikes are safer than regular airplanes because there is a ballistic parachute system installed.
 This greatly increases the safety above and beyond regular airplanes.
-If there is a serious mechanical failure or weather related situation, or the pilot simply becomes incapacitated or you have an engine failure over hostile terrain, the emergency parachute can be deployed and the aircraft and occupants float safely down to earth.
+If there is a serious mechanical failure or weather-related situation, or the pilot simply becomes incapacitated or you have an engine failure over hostile terrain, the emergency parachute can be deployed and the aircraft and occupants float safely down to earth.
 You need at least 300 feet above the ground to successfully deploy a ballistic parachute (note there are varying views on how high you can deploy a ballistic parachute).
 A ballistic parachute adds another layer of safety to flying WSC Trikes.

 Other reasons sport pilots flying trikes are safer than regular airplanes is because most are flying for fun rather than under pressure to “get somewhere”.
 Sport pilots simply say “I’m not going to fly today because of …(some good reason)…”.
 This is a safety attitude which is acceptable and admired by pilots and passengers.
 This is a new safety age for flying.

 What is safe in life?

 Let’s look at safety in general.
 Let’s start with some things we do every day.